-I am Lorii Rabinowitz and I am the CEO of Denver Scholarship Foundation where we work with Denver Public Schools (DPS) students on their journeys to and through college completion.
+My name is Lorii Rabinowitz and I am honored to serve as the CEO of Denver Scholarship Foundation where we work with Denver Public Schools’ (DPS) students on their journeys to and through college completion.
 We do our work in three parts deeply intertwined with one another: College Access, Scholarship, and College Success.

-Our work starts in high school through what we call DSF Future Centers which are onsite at 14 DPS high schools and through those Future Centers we serve 21 DPS high schools.
-In those Future Centers, our College Advisors work with every senior in high school to help them think through what comes next after high school.
-We work with every senior regardless of whether or not they will ultimately become Scholars and help them figure out what does that journey look like, provide thought partnership and assistance with every piece of that puzzle, so everything from applications to FAFSA completion to selection and enrollment and personal statements and essays and all that fun stuff.
+Our work starts in high school through what we call DSF Future Centers which are onsite at 14 DPS high schools and through which we serve students of 21 DPS high schools directly.
+In these Future Centers, our DSF College Advisors work with every senior to help them think through what comes next after high school.
+We work with every senior regardless of whether or not they will ultimately become Scholars and help them figure out what that journey looks like, provide thought partnership and assistance with every piece of that puzzle, so everything from applications to FAFSA completion to selection and enrollment, personal statements, essays, and all that fun stuff.
 That piece is the college access piece of our work.

 Over the course of that work, we introduce the second piece of our model by encouraging students to apply for our DSF Scholarship, which is considered to be a promise-based scholarship.
 That means that every student who meets our criteria receives our scholarship which is pretty amazingly cool.
 We awarded about 1,800 Scholarships last year, about $5 million or thereabouts, and the criteria is really straightforward.
 Students have to attend a DPS high school for four years; they have to attend one of DSF’s 31 in-state technical college, community college, or university partner institutions; they have to apply for 2-3 other scholarships; have a 2.0 GPA or higher; and demonstrate financial need.
 Our metric there is up to 1.5x Pell eligibility or for students who aren’t eligible to receive federal aid demonstration of free and reduced lunch qualification.
 So when a student meets those criteria, they get our scholarship, regardless of whether or not there is a DSF Future Center on their campus.

 The third part of our model is the success piece, which comes through our partnerships with 31 institutions of higher ed across the state.
-Those partnerships are developed on an annual basis and include both additional gift aid from the institution of higher ed and a dedicated College Advisors to work with our Scholars on their campus.
+Those partnerships are recommitted on an annual basis and include both additional gift aid from the institution of higher ed and a dedicated DSF College Advisor or Advisors to work with our Scholars on their campus.
 On the Auraria campus, we actually have our own staff onsite.
-So at the three schools on the Auraria campus – CCD, CU Denver, and MSU Denver – we have our own DSF staff, but at each of our other 28 partners across the state, they have dedicated College Advisors who work with our students.
+So at the three schools on the Auraria campus – CCD, CU Denver, and MSU Denver – we have our own DSF staff, but at each of our other 28 partners across the state, they have dedicated Campus Contacts who work with our students.

 Our Scholars are amazing.
 They’re killing it.
 They are totally thriving.
 Currently, about 78% of our DSF Scholars are persisting or have already graduated, which is about 2.5x the national average for the student population with which we’re so lucky to work.
-One hundred percent of our DSF Scholars grew up in low-income households – as mentioned, that’s one of the requirements for the scholarship, but 90% of our Scholars are students of color and 74% are first-generation college students.
-We have an amazing scholar base and we know that it’s the partnership with DPS that allows us to provide the access services, promise-based scholarship, and the relationship with the higher ed partners that give us the opportunity to really be holistic in our approach and work with students truly to and through their journeys.
+One hundred percent of our DSF Scholars grew up in low-income households – as mentioned, that’s one of the requirements for the scholarship.
+Additionally, 90% of our Scholars are students of color and 74% are first-generation college students.
+We have an amazing scholar base and we know that it’s our partnership with DPS which allows us to provide the access services, combined with our promise-based scholarship, and our relationships with our 31 Higher Ed partners all come together to give us the opportunity to really be holistic in our approach and work with students truly to and through their journeys.

 WHAT DO YOU STAND FOR?
 WHY DOES THE WORLD NEED YOU?